MCT-master/mct-master.github.io/_posts/2022-05-15-rayam-visualizing-psychophysiological-responses-to-music-stimuli.md

 ## Future work

 A lot of improvement can be done to this project.
-There is room for exploration of the breath and sound visualizations, and the interaction between them.
+There is room for exploration of the ___breath and sound visualizations___, and the interaction between them.

 The breath shapes, for instance, can be improved in terms of clarity.
 One way to do that is to increase the differentiation between sessions, making the interpretation faster and clearer.
 As this type of data is not dramatically changing between sessions (if the user performs natural breathing), the differentiation can be enhanced with mappings that make smaller variations output greater modulations on the structures, broadening the spectrum of changes.

 The audio data can also be approached differently.
 It could become a modulator of the shapes generated by the breath data.
 With smart mappings, colors and other details of the geometry can convey the audio data keeping the time dimension, frequency, and amplitude information by translating it into different visual attributes of the breath shapes.

-Moreover, user experience research can improve significantly the efficiency of this prototype.
+Moreover, ___user experience___ research can improve significantly the efficiency of this prototype.
 It would be interesting to test different compositions for the visualizations and ask questions about the understanding of the users regarding the information conveyed.
 That would also provide input concerning user engagement.
 An addition that could improve the user's experience and help educate the users about their breathing patterns would be to implement a legend for understanding the quality of their breathing patterns according to the art generated.
-A legend can help the users to compare their type of art to reference arts that can guide them to evaluate their ___Breath Painting___.
+A __legend__ can help the users to compare their type of art to reference arts that can guide them to evaluate their ___Breath Painting___.
 In addition, useful tips for healthy breathing can be implemented in the user interface of the prototype.
 These tips can be displayed according to the user's breath session, for instance, if the session shows inconsistent breath patterns, or shallow breathing, the user can get tips on how to improve their breath practices, and can be oriented to follow and align their breath pace with a suggested sedative slow music with visuals that induce a deeper and consistent breath pattern.

-This prototype can also be developed to be interactive in real-time with sensors and devices that can open doors for biofeedback systems and gamification.
-It can be used for educational purposes applied to health by stimulating the user to breathe deep and slow, or leading the user to discover their particular resonant breathing frequency.
+This prototype can also be developed to be ___interactive in real-time with sensors and devices___ that can open doors for ___biofeedback systems and gamification___.
+It can be used for __educational purposes__ applied to health by stimulating the user to breathe deep and slow, or leading the user to discover their particular resonant breathing frequency.
 For example, the visuals can respond to the user's breath in real-time, with visual rewards such as the appearance of beautiful elements, or the unpleasant visual indicators that the user is out of track with their respiration.
 The interactive system can play with the user's engagement by displaying new appealing elements and sounds that are triggered by the correct bio-data (in this case the breath data) input provided by the user.

-Another possible application of this type of system is generating visual elements and composing generative music simultaneously, providing an immersive experience to the user.
+Another possible application of this type of system is generating visual elements and ___composing generative music___ simultaneously, providing an immersive experience to the user.
 That can be done by using the biofeedback data output coming from a breath sensor as a trigger, and modulator, for a generational music system that interacts with the visuals that are also modulated in real-time by the breath data of the user.
 For example, a calming environment like a forest, with nature sounds that blend into the music, together with visuals that are revealed as the user's breath syncs into a desired rate, would be an effective way to educate and induce relaxed states for the users.
 Kids could also benefit from other environments more appropriate for children.
 With playful elements, as the kid breaths slower and deeper, the environment displays colorful objects that bounce, for instance.
 That creates engagement, educating and motivating the child to learn healthier breath practices, consequently providing well-being.